croct-tech/plug-js/docs/user.md

 recommendations will make your custom attributes look like the standard ones, which results in queries with better readability.

-Notice that the attribute names are case-insensitive, meaning that both `loyaltyNumber` and `loyaltynumber` refer to the same attribute and could ultimately override each other.
+Notice that the attribute names are case-insensitive, meaning both `loyaltyNumber` and `loyaltynumber` refer to the same attribute and could ultimately override each other.

 ### Signature